-The state pension is certainly a good supplement to the retirement income you generate from a personal pension, but it’s important you ask yourself whether you can comfortably rely on this during retirement.
+The state pension is undoubtedly an excellent supplement to the retirement income you generate from a personal pension.
+However, it’s important you ask yourself whether you can comfortably rely on this during retirement.

 You can set up and pay into a personal pension – also known as a private pension – yourself.
-Rather than relying on a company pension scheme, you can choose the right personal pension for you from a host of providers.
-Personal pensions give you more flexibility over how much you contribute and over what your pension is invested in.
+Rather than relying on a company pension scheme, you can choose the right personal pension from a host of providers.
+Personal pensions give you more flexibility over how much you contribute and what your pension is invested in.
 To build their pension fund, most self-employed workers who are freelancers use personal pensions as their self-employed pensions.

-You can to claim tax relief on what you pay in relative to your tax bracket, which is a generous boost to your pot.
-It is also possible to transfer pensions from previous jobs into a single personal pension, which makes it easier to understand exactly what you’ve got saved, what you’re invested in and what you’re being charged.
+You can claim tax relief on what you pay in relative to your tax bracket, which is a generous boost to your pot.
+It is also possible to transfer pensions from previous jobs into a single personal pension, making it easier to understand precisely what you’ve got saved, what you’re invested in and what you’re being charged.

 Self-Invested Personal Pension (SIPP)

 Self Invested Personal Pensions (SIPPs) are a type of personal pension, and it is one of the best self-employed pension plans.
 SIPPs are popular with investors looking to reach their retirement dreams, as they give investors more flexibility, transparency and control over their pension investments.
 Also, there is no income tax or capital gains tax on the investments.

-The value of your personal pension depends on how much you put in it, how long you’re invested for, how your investments perform, and how much you’re charged in management fees.
+The value of your personal pension depends on what you put in it, how long you’re invested for, how your investments perform, the personal pension provider and how much you’re charged in management fees.

-Both you and your employer can pay into your pension, and you can contribute if you’re self-employed.
+Both you and your employer can pay into your pension, and you can make monthly pension contributions if you’re a self-employed worker.
 The flexibility allows you to maintain your savings plan even if you change jobs or stop working.

 You can invest in a wide range of assets through a SIPP, although not all pension providers will allow you to invest in all asset classes through their platform.
 This list of asset classes includes: